Bajron/composeit/README.md

 Later I also found `honcho`, seems ok for the task.

 There is a package called `just-compose` (wanted that name ;( ).
-I foudn it late.
+I found it late.
 It seems to be kind of what I want.
 I could not find a documentation page for this one.
 The example seems to be quite promising though.
 The PyPy page suggests some specific use case, so I did not try it really.